-- By avoiding foods which are typically high in saturated fat, such as red meat and cheese, you can have a positive impact on blood cholesterol levels.
+- By avoiding foods that are high in saturated fat, such as red meat and cheese, a vegan diet can lower your cholesterol and blood pressure.

 - Try to limit red meat to once or twice a week and be mindful of quantity; a portion size of meat should be no bigger than the palm of your hand.